akamai/edgeworkers-examples/delivery/common/jwt/examples/typescript/README.md

 # Example
-This example demonstrate usage of JWT module in typescript project.
+This example demonstrates usage of the JWT module in a typescript project.

 ## Usage